Campaign-Buddy/campaign-buddy-packages/README.md

 ### Backend agnosticism

 Frontend packages should be developed agnostic to any particular backend system implementations.
 Packages and components that need backend functionality should describe the minimum backend API surface needed as an interface in the `@campaign-buddy/frontend-types` package.
 It is okay for the frontend and the backend to share *concepts*, but no frontend components should ever be making API requests directly.

+### Frontend agnosticism

+React components from this collection of packages should be as unaware of their consumers as possible.
+They should not rely on being rendered into a certain element or having a certain width/height.
+Components should assume they may be rendered into a modal (so they must prefer to use popovers instead of modals where applicable).
+They should not rely on media queries for responsive behavior since media queries only measure the width of the browser window, not necessarily the width of the container of the component.
+Components should default to taking up 100% of the width of their parent.
+Deviations from these guidelines should be visibly and explicitly documented.

 ### Focused packages